How to Implement Lasagna Gardening This Year

 - Decide on the layout of your garden beds and section them off using boards, rocks, string or the like.

-- Next, add brown materials: peat moss, hay, straw, leaves, pine needles, wood chips, shredded newspaper etc. Brown layers should be dry and bulky.
+- Then, add brown materials: peat moss, hay, straw, leaves, pine needles, wood chips, shredded newspaper etc. Brown layers should be dry and bulky.
 You want a thick layer of brown materials, like 5 inches.

-- On top of the brown, now add a thin layer of nitrogen rich greens.
+- On top of the brown, now add a thin layer of nitrogen materials such as rich greens.
 Green materials include manure, fruit and vegetable kitchen scraps, animal bedding, grass clippings, coffee grounds etc. Green materials are dense and moist.
 These materials will work with the brown material to break down into a nutrient rich soil.

 - Top your beds with 5 inches of garden soil and come spring, you’ll be ready to plant with zero tilling!